 Students interested in the Economic and Workforce Development specialization should complete three or more of the following electives.

-Charles Allison, Leigh Graham, David Howell, Richard McGahey, Rachel Meltzer, and Alex Schwartz
+Charles Allison, David Howell, Richard McGahey, Rachel Meltzer, Alex Schwartz

 Milano's Finance specialization emphasizes accountability and the leveraging of private resources for public purposes.
 Students learn the fundamentals of budgeting and financial management in the public and nonprofit sectors, the elements of finance and capital markets, the financing of housing and community development projects, and ways to address the entrepreneurial needs of socially responsible business ventures.
 In more advanced courses, students prepare financial pro formas for affordable housing, evaluate courses of action for economic development organizations, assess and recommend management decisions in the context of microfinance, and learn to identify and secure gap funding for projects.
 This specialization helps prepare students for positions in the public, private, or nonprofit sectors including careers in banking, community development lending, municipal finance, public finance agencies, development agencies, and community development corporations.